11 Things to Do on a Day Out in Greenwich, London

 Greenwich Market

 Located in the heart of Greenwich Village, Greenwich Market is packed full of unique arts and crafts, antiques, vintage items, collectables and street food.
-It has a vibrant atmosphere and sometimes you will hear classical music being played by students from the nearby Trinity College of Music.

 It is open every day except for Mondays.